LunaFolf/abrm-computer-scripts/scroller/README.md

 - Even on one screen the delay between each character is _waaaaay_ too slow... not really sure how to handle this, gonna jump into some online threads and get some help.

+## Installation
+Just create the file and run it, simple.
+If you want to autorun it, rename it to `autorun.lua` and stick it in the root directory.